- Study not Permitted on B1 or B2 Status

 - The B visitor has not engaged in unauthorized employment.

-An application for change of status is filed with fee on the Form I-539, Application to Extend/Change Nonimmigrant Status.
+In order to change status from B visitor to F1 or M1 student, the applicant must file his or her application, with fee, on the Form I-539, Application to Extend/Change Nonimmigrant Status.
 Please see our full overview of change of nonimmigrant status to learn more about the Form I-539 [see article].

 While a change of status application is pending, a B visitor will be required to maintain his or her B status.
-Under the following circumstances, a B visitor with a pending change of status application must file a separate Form I-539 with a separate fee to request an extension of B1 or B2 status:
+If the B visitor's status will lapse before 30 days prior to his or her academic program start date, he or she will have to file a separate Form I-539, with a separate fee, for an extension of B status.
+The USCIS detailed the circumstances in which a separate Form I-539 extension of status application would be required:

 - The B visitor's status will expire more than 30 days before the initial F1 or M1 program start date.
 The USCIS may only approve the Form I-539 change of status request if the B visitor is maintaining his or her B1 or B2 status up to 30 days before the F1 or M1 program start date.
 If a necessary extension request is not filed on time, the USCIS will deny the Form I-539 change of status request.
 The USCIS advises that B visitors consult the processing times to determine if an extension of status application will be necessary.